 5) Common causes of constipation in cats

-Constipation is a symptom, not a personality trait.
-Some cats are “prone” to it, but there’s usually a reason underneath: hydration, diet, stress, pain, mobility issues, litter box avoidance, or an underlying medical condition.
+Constipation is a symptom, not just a random quirk.
+Some cats are more prone to it, but there is usually something underneath: hydration, diet, stress, pain, mobility limits, litter box avoidance, medication effects, or an underlying medical issue.

-If your cat isn’t taking in enough water, the colon pulls extra moisture out of stool, and the stool becomes dry and difficult to pass.
-This is one reason constipation is more common in cats that eat mostly dry food, cats who dislike their water setup, or cats with chronic conditions that affect hydration.
+When a cat is not taking in enough water, the colon pulls extra moisture out of the stool.
+That makes the stool drier, harder, and more difficult to pass.
+This is one reason constipation is more common in cats that eat mostly dry food or cats that are not drinking well.

-Diet alone doesn’t explain every case, but moisture matters.
-Some cats do fine on dry food; others become constipated unless wet food (or other hydration support) is part of the routine.
-If constipation is recurring, moisture is one of the first “easy wins” to review.
+Diet does not explain every case, but moisture matters.
+Some cats do fine on dry food.
+Others become constipated unless wet food or another hydration strategy is part of the routine.

 PCC internal read: Wet vs Dry Cat Food (Smart Mix for Hydration).

 Some cats avoid the litter box when it hurts to step in, squat, or climb.
-That can lead to stool holding, which leads to constipation.
+That leads to stool holding, which leads to constipation.
 This is especially common in seniors, overweight cats, and cats with arthritis.

 Related: Cat Arthritis: Early Signs & Home Setup.

-A cat who doesn’t feel safe in the box area may hold stool.
-Same with a box that’s too small, too dirty, too high-sided, or placed in a noisy location.
-Holding stool dries it out and makes the next attempt more painful—then the cycle builds.
+A cat who does not feel safe or comfortable in the box area may hold stool.
+That can happen if the box is too dirty, too small, too high-sided, or in a noisy location.
+Holding stool dries it out and makes the next attempt even more uncomfortable.

 Helpful reads: The Science of Litter Box Placement and Litter Box Red Flags: Medical vs Behavioral.